Graph towers, laminations and their invariant measures: Graph maps in several different dialects

-\begin{rem} The ``translation'' of any graph $\Gamma'$, or of graph map $f: \Gamma' \to \Gamma$ without contracted edges, into long-edge dialect is simply given by erasing all valence two vertices from $\Gamma'$.
+\begin{rem} (1) Let $f: \Gamma' \to \Gamma$ be a graph map that maps edges to non-trivial reduced edge paths.
+The ``translation'' of $f$ and $\Gamma'$ into long-edge dialect is simply done by erasing all valence $2$ vertices from $\Gamma'$ which are not $f$-folding vertices.
 We formalize this transition by calling the resulting graph $\Long(\Gamma')$ and the resulting map $\Long(f)$.

+(2) In part (1) above we have purposefully ignored the very special case where $\Gamma'$ possesses only vertices of valence 2, i.e. $\Gamma'$ is homeomorphic to the circle.
+Of course, in this case one can only erase all but one vertices; however, since this case is not relevant to the goals of this paper and furthermore easy to figure out, we decided to leave out the notational extra efforts needed to formally treat this case.

-Similarly, the translation into short-edge dialect is given by introducing new valence 2 vertices in $\Gamma'$ for every $f$-preimage point of a vertex of $\Gamma$ (unless, of course, the preimage point is already a vertex of $\Gamma'$).
+(3) Similarly, the translation into short-edge dialect is given by introducing new valence 2 vertices in $\Gamma'$ for every $f$-preimage point of a vertex of $\Gamma$ (unless, of course, the preimage point is already a vertex of $\Gamma'$).
 Again, we formalize this transition by calling the resulting graph $\Short(\Gamma')$ and the resulting map $\Short(f)$.